Tatyana McFadden – Paralympics Champion

 At the 2012 Paralympic Games in London she won three gold medals and a bronze medal.
 Tatyana won silver at the 2008 Paralympic Games in Beijing and bronze at the 2004 Paralympic Games in Athens.

-Tatyana was born in 1989 in Leningrad (now St. Petersburg), Russia.
+Outstanding girl was born in 1989 in Leningrad (now St. Petersburg), Russia.

-The girl was born with numerous defects of the lower half of the body, suffering from spinal disc herniation.
-That’s why just after birth the mother abandoned her baby.
+The baby was born with numerous defects of the lower half of the body, suffering from spinal disc herniation.
+That’s why just after her birth the mother abandoned her baby.
 Tatyana’s father was an engineer who worked in the Chernobyl area.
 And an accident at a nuclear power plant could affect his baby’s health.

 The girl was transferred to the orphanage number 13.
 In the early 1990s, due to the difficult economic situation in Russia there was no money to buy wheelchairs for children’s homes, so Tatyana even had to learn to walk on her hands.

 Deborah McFadden, who promoted the rights of children with disabilities in the U.S. government, was asked to search a new family for Tatyana.

 Deborah said that she was not going to adopt a child and especially 6-year-old quadriplegic child.
 But when she returned to the hotel after visiting the orphanage, she could not forget Tatyana.

 McFadden first saw Tatyana when the baby was 4 years old, and two years later, at a meeting with the director she was reminded of the promise to help find a new family for the girl.

 In 1994 Deborah adopted Tatyana.
 McFadden has two more adopted daughters from Albania – Hannah and Ruthi.